 The website of

-(a graduate student a postdoc)
+(a graduate student a postdoc a staff scientist)

-volume verus pressure relationship The properties of any material depend on a number of physical conditions called "thermodynamic state variables", which include pressure, temperature, and volume.
+The properties of any material depend on a number of physical conditions called "thermodynamic state variables", which include pressure, temperature, and volume.
 Predicting how a substance will behave requires an "equation of state" to describe the relationship between these variables.

 The simplest equations of state, like Boyle's law, show that the volume of a gas decreases as its pressure increases.
 This relationship holds true for solid crystals as well, although their equations are more complicated.